Tim-Liam-Hill/SimpleWebBrowser/README.md

 Found the issue: I am drawing rects over content I previously drew.
 Background color of white was throwing me off So my logic was right and I was confused.
 Fix: make sure we correct the starting x and ending x for the rects that surround text.
 (Should there even be these rects??)

-So now when inline doesn't draw rects everything works, but we need to add the rects in the event there is a background color/border/etc.
+So now when inline doesn't draw rects everything works, but we need to add the rects in the event there is a background color/border/etc. The plan is to make a list of rects when we flush lines and add this to the display list for a block layout

+So, how about:
+* keep track of min cursor x
+* when flush, if background color we first append a draw rect (eventually we will add border info)
+* we use min_cursor x as start and wherever last word finished as end
+* cursor_y + y = start and height becomes height of line
+* reset min_cursor_x after flush

 Need to handle display: none